torrentul/BotCovidLab/README.md

 # Future plans/potential for development
 - creating chat-bots on other social network platforms (Twitter, WhatsApp, Discord, Slack, etc.)
 - improving application process for tests by adding option to reserve time and date directly through the chat-bot.
+- increase functionality of webaplication - possibility to create separate lists of patients, based on urgency (or other factors).